Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: What Affects Interpretation Quality?

 \subsection{Components of Interpretation}

-In the interpretation generation step, we ask the model to output the following components: Analysis, Example Cases, and Judicial Discretion.
-In this section, we will investigate whether each of these components is necessary.
+In Section \ref{sec:generate}, we ask the model to output the following components: Analysis, Example Cases, and Judicial Discretion.
+We aim to investigate whether each component is necessary.
 Specifically, we delete one main component at a time while keeping the other parts unchanged.
-The specific role of each component is detailed in Appendix \ref{appendix:interpretation}.

 The results (Table \ref{tab:ablation}) show that each component of the generated concept interpretation contributes to the overall performance.
-Notably, removing the "Example Cases" section results in the most significant performance drop, highlighting the importance of providing specific case examples.
+Removing the "Example Cases" section results in the most significant performance drop, highlighting the importance of providing specific case examples.